-Heartworm disease is a serious condition that affects dogs, cats and ferrets in Des Moines.
-This condition can cause heart failure, organ damage, lung disease and even death.
-Here, our vets explain why, because of this, prevention is key.
+Heartworm disease is a serious condition that affects dogs, cats, and ferrets in Des Moines.
+This condition can cause heart failure, organ damage, lung disease, and even death.
+Here, our vets explain why prevention is key.

-Heartworm disease is spread through mosquito bites and is primarily caused by a parasitic worm called dirogilaria immitis.
+Heartworm disease is spread through mosquito bites and is primarily caused by a parasitic worm called Dirofilaria immitis.

-Pets, including cats, dogs and ferrets may be what is called a definitive host.
-This means that the heartworms live inside the animal, mature into adults, and then mate and product offspring.
-The condition is called heartworm disease since the parasites reside in your pet's heart, blood vessels and lungs.
+Pets, including cats, dogs, and ferrets may be what is called a definitive host.
+This means that the heartworms live inside the animal, mature into adults, and then mate and produce offspring.
+The condition is called heartworm disease since the parasites reside in your pet's heart, blood vessels, and lungs.

-Your vet is able to complete blood tests in order to detect proteins created by heartworms (also called antigens) that they release into you pet's blood.
+Your vet can complete blood tests to detect proteins created by heartworms (also called antigens) that they release into your pet's blood.
 Heartworm proteins can't generally be detected until at least 5 months after an animal is bitten by an infected mosquito.

 Topical FDA-approved solutions are also available.
 These can help to get rid of parasites in the bloodstream when applied directly to the animal's skin.

-It's important that you keep your pet on preventative medication in order to prevent the development of heartworm disease in the first place.
+You must keep your pet on a preventative medication to prevent the development of heartworm disease in the first place.
 Even if your pet is already taking preventative heartworm medication, we advise that they be tested annually for heartworm disease.